Fighting for Investors

 Please contact Scott Greco for a free attorney consultation about your case.
 We serve clients from all areas of West Virginia including Charleston, Huntington, Morgantown, Parkersburg, Wheeling, Fairmont, Weirton, and Martinsburg.Decades of FINRA Arbitration Experience

-If an individual investor has a dispute with a FINRA brokerage firm stock broker, he/she most likely will have to arbitrate through FINRA's Dispute Resolution system.
+If an individual investor in West Virginia has a dispute with a FINRA brokerage firm stock broker, he/she most likely will have to arbitrate through FINRA's Dispute Resolution system.
 FINRA Arbitration holds arbitration hearings in one West Virginia city: Charleston, West Virginia.Contingency Fees for Harmed West Virginia Investors

 We understand that many of our clients cannot afford to hire an attorney because they have lost a large portion of their life savings.
 Our attorneys regularly represent harmed investors charging only a contingency fee.
 This means that our clients do not have to pay any attorneys fees up front, and only pay us out of monies recovered in your case.West Virginia Securities Commission and West Virginia Securities Act